sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 When the application doesn't support conditions in its config files, you should create (and maintain) two separate configuration files (eg: config-work and config-personal).

-In the case I have to figure out how to start the application with a different configuration file.
+In that case I have to figure out how to start the application with a different configuration file.

 My i3 configuration is one of those and I created a GDM service that starts i3 with `config-personal`:

 ```
 [Desktop Entry]